ErpNetDocs/dev/domain-api/samples/step-by-step/basic-exchange-auth-code-access-token.md

 ## Objective

 You have an external application that requires user login.
-You want to acquire an access token on behalf on the logged user.
+You want to acquire an access token on behalf of the logged user.
 As short as possible.

 Or,
 * Your external app is an interactive application (at least for the user to log in).